Info: 300g Packet; Shelf Stable - Available In Store Only

 Enjoy the benefits of Kombucha at a much more affordable price point by brewing it at home yourself!
 This organic Live Scoby Kombucha Making Culture will get you started.
 It can make about 10 bottles of Kombucha per batch, and be reused to make a great many batches (almost forever!).

 Kombucha Mill's Live SCOBY is usually available at our retail store in Winnipeg, but please contact us to confirm availability.
-It does not require refrigeration, but cannot be shipped from our Winnipeg during the winter months, or to extremely hot locations of where it may stay in the hot sun in a delivery vehicle or outside mailbox - it should be stored between 7 and 49 Celsius (45F-120F).
+It does not require refrigeration, but cannot be shipped during the winter months, or to extremely hot locations of where it may stay in the hot sun in a delivery vehicle or outside mailbox - it should be stored between 7 and 49 Celsius (45F-120F).

 Ingredients and Suggested Usage: